celo-org/celo-monorepo/packages/docs/developer-resources/celo-dapp-gallery.md

 key safekeeping.
 For the Celo Camp 2020 we have developed a prototype version of our product that integrates the Celo blockchain.
 The [demo project](https://github.com/adrianmitter/celo-camp) presents the new features and provides some code snippets to get started.

+### Celo Toolkit by MugglePay

+[MugglePay](https://mugglepay.com/) provides a payment SDK for merchants to accept cryptocurrencies.
+Mugglepay makes crypto payment easy and thousands of merchants are onboarded with MugglePay SDK.
+For the Celo Camp 2020, we will integrate with cUSD/cGLD for payments on Celo blockchain.

+[Celo Toolkit](https://celo.mugglepay.com) is the [open source](https://github.com/MugglePay/celo-toolkit) interface for managing Celo accounts on Web.
+Celo developer might start with a funded Celo account (Testnet) now in 1 minute.
+Phone number or app downloads are not necessary.

 ## Add your app to this list!

 _Are you building on Celo?
 To add your project, please submit a pull request updating this page!_